AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/remove-users-from-projects.md

 You can assign work to the users on the project in the Staffing tab of a project.

 <!--
-For more information about scheduling resources for a project, see
-<a href="../../../manage-work/projects/manage-projects/work-in-legacy-team-builder.md" class="MCXref xref">Work in the Legacy Team Builder</a> in
-<a href="../../../manage-work/projects/manage-projects/work-in-legacy-team-builder.md" class="MCXref xref">Work in the Legacy Team Builder</a>.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Classic"> For more information about scheduling resources for a project, see <a href="../../../manage-work/projects/manage-projects/work-in-legacy-team-builder.md" class="MCXref xref">Work in the Legacy Team Builder</a> in <a href="../../../manage-work/projects/manage-projects/work-in-legacy-team-builder.md" class="MCXref xref">Work in the Legacy Team Builder</a>. </p>
 -->

 ## Access requirements